 Sydney bird eye view

-Did you know that CBD employs around 22% of Sydney’s population and has the largest working gatherings in the entire Sydney?
+An interesting fact: The CBD employs approximately 22% of Sydney’s population and hosts the largest working gatherings in the entire city.

-The walking trail covering the listed landmarks in Sydney is a relaxed and easy walk in the city.
-The logistics of the walk are as below:
+The walking trail that encompasses the listed landmarks in Sydney offers a leisurely and straightforward stroll through the city.
+The logistical details of the walk are outlined below:

 • Total distance: 7.8 kilometres.

-• Time taken: Approx. 2 hours.
-However, one can take how much ever time as they wish depending on the interests at each of these places.
+• Time taken: The approximate duration for the walk is 2 hours.
+However, individuals can take as much time as they desire, tailoring the experience to their interests at each place.

 • Grade: Easy (the route is flat).

-• Cost: FREE except transportation to the starting and finishing points.
+• Cost: The walking trail is free of charge, except for the cost of transportation to the starting and finishing points.

 • Type of walk: Loop.